6 Best Cheap Basketball Shoes in 2025

 Getting more for less is always appealing.
 Because of this, brands such as Adidas, Under Armour, and even industry leader Nike make cheap basketball shoes available for everyone.

-We have tested and reviewed over 30 shoes under $100 to find which ones have the best performance in this price range.
+We have tested cheap basketball shoes under $100 to find which ones have the best performance in this price range.
 Our takeaway?
-Lesser price does not equate to lesser quality.
+A lower price does not always equate to lesser quality.
 We were actually surprised to find that in some aspects, these shoes come very close to their more expensive counterparts.

 Best overall cheap basketball shoes